 Tim Minchin is an award-winning Australian musician, composer, songwriter, actor, comedian and writer.
 His current songs span various musical styles and topics such as environmentalism, rationalism, prejudice(ism), logical fallacies(ism) and his amour de fromage et de boobs(ism).
-He is the composer and lyricist for the West End Musical 'Matilda', provided narration for Shaun Tan's Oscar-winning animation 'The Lost Thing', and recently completed his first arena tour culminating in dates at the Sydney Opera House, and the Royal Albert Hall with the 55-piece Heritage Orchestra (now available on DVD and Bluray with added Storm!).
+He is the composer and lyricist for the West End and Broadway Musical 'Matilda', provided narration for Shaun Tan's Oscar-winning animation 'The Lost Thing', and completed an arena tour culminating in dates at the Sydney Opera House, and the Royal Albert Hall with the 55-piece Heritage Orchestra (now available on DVD and Bluray with added Storm!).
 He lives in London with his wife and two children. @timminchin

 Dan C Turner is a director, animator, illustrator and coder with a unique style of character design and very little spare time.
 He has worked for brands including Sony, Vodafone, Barclays, ITV, PKR, Motorola, Sony Ericsson, and T Mobile.
 As well as animated shorts, he designs and builds award-winning Flash games.
 A multi-instrumentalist, DC also composes soundtracks and scores.
 He is co-founder of animation and game development studio KerShoot Ltd and lives in London. @dcturner